impactorbitco/handbook-main/content/ims/policies/HR/Learning and Development Policy.md

 ### 8. **Performance and Career Development**

-Training and development are integral to career progression at Green Orbit Digital.
+Training and development are integral to career progression at Impact Orbit Creative Group.
 Employee performance is assessed not only based on job duties but also on their ability to apply new skills and knowledge.
 Employees who actively participate in training programs and demonstrate growth may be considered for promotions or new responsibilities.

 ### 9. **Equal Opportunity**

-Green Orbit Digital ensures equal access to training and development opportunities for all employees, regardless of age, gender, ethnicity, or other factors.
+Impact Orbit Creative Group ensures equal access to training and development opportunities for all employees, regardless of age, gender, ethnicity, or other factors.
 The company is committed to fostering an inclusive and diverse workplace where all employees can reach their full potential.

 ### 10. **Role of Managers and Leaders**